Glycemic Index of Coconut Milk

 What is the glycemic index of Coconut Milk?

-Coconut Milk has a glycemic index (GI) of 40, which is classified as low GI.
-As a low GI food, Coconut Milk provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Coconut Milk has a glycemic index of 40, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Coconut Milk?